AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 The Local Development Access Token provides access to AEM Author and Publish services as the user who generated the token, along with their permissions.
 Despite this being a development token, do not share this token, or store in source control.

-1. In [Adobe AdminConsole](https://adminconsole.adobe.com/) ensure you, the developer, are a member of:
+1. In [Adobe Admin Console](https://adminconsole.adobe.com/) ensure you, the developer, are a member of:
     + __Cloud Manager - Developer__ IMS Product Profile (grants access to AEM Developer Console)
-    + Either the __AEM Administrators__ or __AEM Users__ IMS Product Profile for the AEM environment's service the access token will integrate with
+    + Either the __AEM Administrators__ or __AEM Users__ IMS Product Profile for the AEM environment's service the access token integrates with
-    + Sandbox AEM as a Cloud Service environments only require membership in either the __AEM Administrators__ or __AEM Users__ Product Profile
+    + Sandbox AEM as a Cloud Service environment only require membership in either the __AEM Administrators__ or __AEM Users__ Product Profile
 1. Log in to [Adobe Cloud Manager](https://my.cloudmanager.adobe.com)
 1. Open the Program containing the AEM as a Cloud Service environment to integrate with
 1. Tap the __ellipsis__ next to the environment in the __Environments__ section, and select __Developer Console__
 1. Tap in the __Integrations__ tab
 1. Tap __Get Local Development Token__ button
-1. Tap on the __download button__ in the top left corner to download the JSON file containing `accessToken` value, and save the JSON file to a safe location on your development machine.
+1. Tap on the __download button__ in the top-left corner to download the JSON file containing `accessToken` value, and save the JSON file to a safe location on your development machine.
     + This is your 24 hour, developer access token to the AEM as a Cloud Service environment.

 ![AEM Developer Console - Integrations - Get Local Development Token](./assets/local-development-access-token/developer-console.png)